Tutorial 1: Framing the Question#

 <font size='3pt'>

-In order to address our question we need to design an appropriate computational data analysis pipeline.
+The idea of our project is that the vestibular signals are noisy so that they might be mis-interpreted by the brain.
 We did some brainstorming and think that we need to somehow extract the self-motion judgements from the spike counts of our neurons.
 Based on that, our algorithm needs to make a decision: was there self motion or not?
 This is a classical 2-choice classification problem.
-We will have to transform the raw spike data into the right input for the algorithm (spike pre-processing).

 </font>